zloirock/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 You can propose [me](http://zloirock.ru/) a good job where I will be able to work on something related.

-Or you can contribute in another way: you can help improve code, tests or, documentation (currently, `core-js` documentation is terrible!).
+Or you can contribute in another way: you can help improve code, tests or documentation (currently, `core-js` documentation is terrible!).

 ## What changed in `core-js@3`?